What’s in this article

-As a global financial hub with an ease of doing business, setting up a family office in Singapore has been a popular option for ultra-high net worth individuals (HNWI).
+Singapore Family Offices, popular among ultra-high net worth individuals (HNWIs), benefit from the city’s status as a global financial hub with a business-friendly environment.
 Be it the high living standards, international connectivity and the pool of talent, Singapore has much to offer.
 There is little surprise to know that assets under management (AUM) by Singapore-based managers grew in tandem with global trends, rising over 15 per cent in 2019 to reach S$4 trillion.

 What are Family Offices?